 Vocal Artists of Iowa is a semi-professional choir based out of the Cedar Rapids/Iowa City Area.
-Founded in the Summer of 2017, it's membership draws primarily upon music professionals and music educators in the region.
+Its membership draws primarily upon community members as well as music professionals and music educators in the region.
 VAoI is a project based group and typically will perform 5-6 concerts per year, with dates being chosen by the availability of its constituency.
 Vocal Artists of Iowa was recently honored by being given a feature performance at the Iowa Choral Director's Association Choral Showcase where it had the opportunity to perform among other distinguished choirs at the Concert Hall in the University of Iowa Voxmax Music.

 VAoI is primarily housed at St. Stephen's Lutheran Church ELCA in Cedar Rapids, Iowa but is available for hire in any location.
 Please feel free to check out our recordings as well as our repertoire list from our past concerts.
 Follow us on Facebook as well as Soundcloud to hear the latest recordings as well as to keep up to date with our upcoming concerts!